DominicMachado/DominicMachado.github.io/docs/latn-101-f21/cbl-practicum.md

 &nbsp;
 ### September 6/7
 &nbsp;
-- **Topic of Discussion**: Introductions; an overview of CBL with Isabelle Jenkins; session sign-ups
+- Introductions; an overview of CBL with Isabelle Jenkins; session sign-ups

 ***